What is Gamut

 - Desktop app -- Download for Mac or Windows and run locally.
 The desktop app bundles everything and manages containers through Docker Desktop, OrbStack, or Podman.

-- Web app / server -- Run SuperAgent as a Docker container or from source and access it through your browser.
+- Web app / server -- Run Gamut as a Docker container or from source and access it through your browser.
 Supports multi-user auth mode with role-based access control for team deployments.

 Next steps